shivshankardayal/locii-points-coordinate-geometry/README.md

-# Geometry wiith Trigonometry
+# Loci of Points in Coordinate Geometry

 ## Help wanted
-If you can create new and difficult problems to the topics then please help by doing so.
+If you can create new and involving problems to the topics then please help by doing so.
 Please create a PR or send me text of the problem and I will add it.

 ## This book is written as a way to give back to the world for what I have received.